Deterministic Fast Scrambling with Neutral Atom Arrays

-We have shown how deterministic, highly-nonlocal iterated (Floquet) circuits can generate fast scrambling dynamics in a way that is amenable to direct experimental realization using fast shuffle operations on neutral atom qubits.
-This technique allows for rapid long-range spreading of entanglement while minimising errors from excitation of atoms to Rydberg states, and uses only shuffling operations, global single-qubit rotations and parallel nearest-neighbor interactions.
-Building fast scrambling circuits in the laboratory opens connections to a wide range of ongoing areas, including fundamental limits on the spreading of quantum information \cite{hastings2006spectral,sekino2008,lashkari2011towards,bentsen2019fast}, experimental studies of toy models of black holes \cite{pikulin2017black,chew2017approximating,danshita2017creating,bentsen2019treelike,schuster2021many}, efficient encoders for quantum error-correcting codes \cite{hayden2007black}, and highly-entangled resources for quantum computation \cite{raussendorf2001aoneway,raussendorf2003measurement}.
-While we simulate example cases with stabilizer states \cite{gottesman1998heisenberg,aaronson2004improved,iaconis2021quantum} for large system sizes, analogous circuits built in the laboratory may employ arbitrary quantum rotations, exploring the complete many-body Hilbert space.
+We have shown how deterministic, highly nonlocal iterated (Floquet) circuits can generate fast scrambling dynamics in a way that is amenable to direct experimental realization using fast shuffle operations on neutral atom qubits.
+This technique allows for rapid long-range spreading of entanglement, while minimizing errors from excitation of atoms to Rydberg states, and uses only shuffling operations, global single-qubit rotations, and parallel nearest-neighbor interactions.
+Building fast scrambling circuits in the laboratory opens connections to a wide range of ongoing areas, including fundamental limits on the spreading of quantum information \cite{hastings2006spectral,sekino2008,lashkari2011towards,bentsen2019fast}, experimental studies of toy models of black holes \cite{pikulin2017black,chew2017approximating,danshita2017creating,bentsen2019treelike,schuster2021many}, efficient encoders for quantum error-correcting codes \cite{hayden2007black}, and highly entangled resources for quantum computation \cite{raussendorf2001aoneway,raussendorf2003measurement}.
+While we simulate example cases with stabilizer states \cite{gottesman1998heisenberg,aaronson2004improved,iaconis2021quantum,blake2020quantum} for large system sizes, analogous circuits built in the laboratory may employ arbitrary quantum rotations, exploring the complete many-body Hilbert space.
 We note that these graphs might also be constructed by other means, including collisional gate implementations for neutral atoms, or via direct wiring of hypercubic coupling graphs in superconducting qubit systems.

-In the final stages of this work, we became aware of a proposal \cite{schuster2021many} for further explorations of many-body quantum teleportation, based around nearest-neighbor Rydberg models with scrambling times $t_* \propto N$.
+We recently became aware of a proposal \cite{schuster2021many} for further explorations of many-body quantum teleportation, based around nearest-neighbor Rydberg models with scrambling times $t_* \propto N$.
 The protocols we describe here for fast scrambling could be immediately combined with these interesting proposals to extend the example from Fig. \ref{fig:fig4} discussed here.
+The data for this manuscript is available in open access at \cite{hashizume2021data}.